 "Big Bang" releases require multitasking.
 When batch size increases, many things need to be done in parallel, such as running migrations, deployments, job sync between services and people.
 One mistake can create significant problems.
 These parallel efforts interrupt the standard workflow.
 When the gap between development and deployment increases, people begin disconnecting from the work that they completed weeks ago.
 Diagnosing the problems becomes more difficult.
 These problems lead to low psychological safety, stress, and fear because of the high risk.

 Overall, deploying big batches is not efficient, while small batches have many benefits.
 Achieving the optimal batch size deployments and frequently releasing the software take time and effort.
 One way to figure out if you are in a good spot is by asking yourself:

 "Can you deploy on Friday after lunch without being afraid of doing overtime on Friday evening or over the weekend?"

 If you can't give a confident yes to this question, look for what lowers your confidence.
 What would you change if you had a magic wand?
 I was a firm believer in no deployment on Fridays.
 After seeing the costs, risks, and available tools, I'm convinced--thanks to the world of CI/CD and DevOps practices.
 Before we go, one more thing.

 Deploy small batches, release often.
 Both are related but separate.
 While deployment is a technical decision and setup, the release is a product strategy.
 If you want to start thinking about how you can get better at the product side, use Eric Schmidt's question that focuses on speed and ask yourself:

-"Why can't this be done sooner?" - Eric Schmidt
+"Why can't this be done sooner?" - Larry Page

 It's never too late to start improving.
 Don't forget; minor improvements accumulate and create a significant impact.
 You don't need to start a big project to achieve optimum release and deployments.
 Focus on a tiny improvement in each product development cycle.